-Postgraduate study can be expensive, but if your chosen course could build your skillset and improve your performance at work, your employer may be persuaded to foot the bill
+If your chosen course has the potential to develop your skillset and improve your performance at work, your employer may consider postgraduate sponsorship

 What postgraduate courses will employers sponsor?

 This usually depends on the employer, but you're most likely to receive sponsorship if the course you're hoping to study is relevant to your current job and benefits the company in some way.
 This may be to learn new skills, or as part of continuing professional development (CPD).

 Employers sponsor CPD courses for their employees to progress into more senior positions, or to remain up-to-date in fast-moving professions.